Borislav Stevanović

 Borislav Stevanović (22 September 1975 – 24 January 2022) was a Serbian footballer who played at both professional and international levels as a striker.

 Career

-Stevanović played club football in Yugoslavia, Spain and Romania for Radnički Niš, Mérida, Rad, Zemun, Universitatea Craiova and BASK.
+Stevanović started playing club football for hometown club Trepça and played senior football in Yugoslavia, Spain and Romania for Radnički Niš, Mérida, Rad, Zemun, Universitatea Craiova and BASK.

-He also earned one cap for Yugoslavia in 2001.
+He also earned one cap for Yugoslavia, at the 2001 Kirin Cup against hosts Japan.

 Personal life

 Stevanović was born in Kosovska Mitrovica on 22 September 1975.
 He died on 24 January 2022, at the age of 46.